The A-Z of Telesales - Part 1

 J. Journey Development

 Developing a customer journey map is key to becoming an effective salesperson in any industry.
 Taking the time to build out your customer’s journey helps you understand the sequence of events that occur between the first contact and sale and how they are feeling each step of the way.
-Through this exercise, you will be able to better tailor experiences, plan your outreach efforts, and recognize opportunities for growth.

 Understanding the entire sales cycle means having the ability to recognize individual touchpoints within a sale and identify where sales can be improved.
 Utilizing journey development for tracking leads, closing deals more efficiently, and providing better customer service are all invaluable skills that will help to yield better sales results.